 Currently charmdebug is tested to work only under netlrts- non-SMP versions.
 With other versions, testing is pending.
 To get the Charm Debug tool, check out the source code from the repository.
 This will create a directory named ccs_tools.
 Move to this directory and build Charm Debug.

 '''

-git clone git://charm.cs.uiuc.edu/ccs_tools.git
+$ git clone git@github.com:UIUC-PPL/ccs_tools

-cd ccs_tools
+$ cd ccs_tools

-ant
+$ ant

 '''

 This will create the executable bin/charmdebug.
 To start, simply substitute "charmdebug" to "charmrun":